 Use mixers with a rated capacity of at least 10 cubic feet.
-The Department may approve mixers of smaller capacity if the volume of concrete required is less than 10 cubic yards and is not used for concrete pavement or concrete structures.
+The Engineer may approve mixers of smaller capacity if the volume of concrete required is less than 10 cubic yards and is not used for the specification sections listed in Section 155.03 A, "General".

-Use a mixer with a total production capacity that is adequate to furnish concrete at a rate that permits uninterrupted placement and finishing operations.
+Use a mixer with a total production capacity adequate to furnish concrete at a rate permitting uninterrupted placement and finishing operations.